 Shop Stuffed Shin Bones with Peanut Butter Flavor

 Nut butters are a delightful snack for dogs who have been extra good!
 Cashew butter, hazelnut butter, almond butter, and of course, peanut butter are all great choices as long as they don’t contain xylitol, cocoa, or other artificial ingredients that are harmful to dogs.
 Add a scoop of your pup’s favorite variety to their food bowl to give their meal a surprise nutty twist.
 Nut butters also make great additions to stuffable chew toys, bringing treat time and chew time together for an even more exciting experience.

 Peanut Butter-Flavored Treats

 It’s hard to resist a delicious peanut butter-flavored treat!
 Pick up some dog treats with peanut butter for those times you want to reward your pooch with some savory-sweet goodness crafted just for them.
 Look for treats that contain natural ingredients and do not have any artificial flavors or preservatives, as they will offer a more wholesome snack.

 Peanuts, Cashews, and Other Nuts

-In addition to nut-flavored treats, you can give your dog actual nuts as a special treat.
-Peanuts and cashews are both safe nuts for dogs, just be sure you remove any shells and avoid varieties with added ingredients like salt or cocoa.
+All of these nut-inspired snacks may have you wondering, “What nuts can dogs eat?”
+Peanuts and cashews can be given as a special treat, just be sure you remove any shells and avoid varieties with added ingredients like salt or cocoa.
 Don’t overdo it though; eating too many nuts can lead to gastrointestinal upset, so be sure to feed in moderation.
 Looking for other types of nuts dogs can eat?
 Plain hazelnuts, pine nuts, and chestnuts chopped into smaller pieces are all good choices.

 Nuts to Avoid